microsoft/dotnet/releases/net472/KnownIssues/669153 - Remoting calls made within a transaction can lead to Transaction.Current incorrectly returning null.md

-# Errors occur in applications that combine transaction flow and remote calls after the July 2018 .NET Framework Security and Quality Rollups are installed.
+# Errors occur in applications that combine transaction flow and remote calls.

 ## Symptoms
 In .NET 4.7.2, you notice errors in .NET Framework applications that meet the following criteria: